The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Yamaha FG JR-2

-In this case, Fender brings us the MA-1.
-This is an affordable, small-sized guitar perfect for kids and people with smaller bodies.
-It gets high marks for its surprising sound and quality, but you should expect nothing less from Fender
+But in this case, Taylor brings us the Baby Taylor.
+This is a more affordable, small-sized guitar perfect for kids and people with smaller bodies.
+It gets high marks for its surprising sound and quality, but you should expect nothing less from Taylor

 Yamaha CGS Classical Guitar

-Here's another Yamaha guitar, and like the FG JR1 it's a 3/4-size, well-made instrument constructed from quality tonewoods.
+If you are considering a classical guitar for a child, I recommend checking out the Yamaha CGS103.
+Like the FG JR1, it's a 3/4-size, well-made instrument constructed from quality tonewoods.
 Like the steel-stringed JR above this is a smaller-sized guitar that's perfect for small bodies and hands.

 But it's a classical guitar, and that means nylon strings, which beginners may find easier to press down, thus making the guitar a bit easier to play.

-Of course if a student guitarist intends to take classic guitar lessons an instrument like this is the perfect choice.
-But even for more traditional guitar students it's not a bad idea to start out on a nylon string guitar.
+Of course, if a student guitarist intends to take classic guitar lessons an instrument like this is a perfect choice.
+But even for more traditional guitar students, it's not a bad idea to start out on a nylon-string guitar.